Crushing My Blogging Goals with the Erin Condren LifePlanner

 Goal: Grow My Audience

 I know, I know, when it comes to blogging numbers aren’t everything, but they’re not nothing either.
 Traffic and social followers are one of the hard pieces of data I can use to gauge what’s working or not, but you have to keep track of the numbers to do anything useful with them.
+I’ve also started getting advice from a SEO company on how to improve the quality of traffic directed to my blog.
 And not gonna lie, when more people visit I get a little sense of accomplishment, so that extra motivation never hurts.
 If you also want to boost your website’s capabilities, you can utilize services like dedicated server hosting.
 I’m using this little grid view near the front to take snapshots at the beginning of each month.
 You’ll notice February is missing because I wrote things down on some random scrap of paper in January, forgot February, and started again in March.

 If you can’t tell, I’m pretty giddy over my shiny new planner!
 I’m sure part of that is magpie-ness over having a new toy, but it’s already helping me avoid mindlessly wasting time because I don’t have a clear idea of what I need to be doing.
 Also, stickers.